-4 HLDE Theme Report on Energy Access 5 HLDE Theme Report on Energy Access 6 This includes ensuring zero tolerance for sex-and gender-based discrimination, bias and harassment at all levels and in all energy institutions.
-5. Gender-responsive knowledge, availability of sex-disaggregated data and M&E Outcome 5: Knowledge, mechanisms, tools, and sex-disaggregated data are more available and of higher-quality.
+&lt;sup>4 HLDE Theme Report on Energy Access

+&lt;sup>5 HLDE Theme Report on Energy Access

+&lt;sup>6 This includes ensuring zero tolerance for sex-and gender-based discrimination, bias and harassment at all levels and in all energy institutions.

+5. Gender-responsive knowledge, availability of sex-disaggregated data and M&E

+Outcome 5: Knowledge, mechanisms, tools, and sex-disaggregated data are more available and of higher-quality.
 This supports gender-responsive Monitoring and Evaluation processes and policy formulation, as well as gender mainstreaming of private and public sector initiatives, projects, programmes and policies.

-Ambitions - Mainstream gender and sex disaggregated data collection efforts to systematically report, analyse and use sex-disaggregated data and evidence to ensure accountability of all SDG 7 actions and assess their performance on gender equality and women's empowerment (including sustainable energy planning, implementation and investments). - Collect gender-disaggregated data, and analyze and publish knowledge products, case studies, toolkits and success stories to enhance knowledge, increase the visibility of women and improve the availability of data on the gender-energy nexus. - Build local, national, regional and international partnerships and platforms, to elevate gender equality and women's empowerment as a priority to advance SDG 7.
+- Mainstream gender and sex disaggregated data collection efforts to systematically report, analyse and use sex-disaggregated data and evidence to ensure accountability of all SDG 7 actions and assess their performance on gender equality and women's empowerment (including sustainable energy planning, implementation and investments), as well as to elucidate the gendered nature of energy poverty and identify how gender empowerment is critical to supporting SDG 7. - Collect gender-disaggregated data, and analyze and publish knowledge products, case studies, toolkits and success stories to enhance knowledge, increase the visibility of women and improve the availability of data on the gender-energy nexus. - Build local, national, regional and international partnerships and platforms, to elevate gender equality and women's empowerment as a priority to advance SDG 7.
 Promote dialogues that include the voices of women/gender equality organizations, by an additional 10% per year, reaching at least 80% in 2030.
-Undersigned (alphabetical order) The undersigned commit to register their own Energy Compacts to outline their concrete action towards the Gender and Energy Compact principles.
-Governmental Partners: